NewDay-Data/scilint/README.md

 > more experimental metrics then these intuitions can evaluated more
 > rigorously.*

+## ➕ Adding New Indicators

+For now post your ideas as a feature request and we can discuss, if accepted you can provide a PR.
+We are looking for a more rigorous way link indicator and effectivess, until that is found discussion is the bestwe can do!

-# 👓 Quality Specs
+# 👓 Quality Specs (& a Quality Standard)

-Contemporary software engineering practices tend to gravitate towards a single quality bar.
-An example of such a bar might be Test-driven development with high test coverage and adequate acceptance tests coverage.

-More often in Software Engineering code is both likely to go into production and also likely to continue to be used once it does.
-Such a system makes sense in that operating environment.
-In the explore vs exploit decision making [trade-off](https://en.wikipedia.org/wiki/Exploration-exploitation_dilemma) this environment could be classified as high on the exploit side.
+Often in Software Engineering code is both likely to go into production and likely to continue to be used once it does.
+In this enviroment it makes sense for codebases to have a single quality standard.
+In the **explore vs exploit** decision making [trade-off](https://en.wikipedia.org/wiki/Exploration-exploitation_dilemma) this environment could be classified as **high exploit**.

-For problems that are high on exploration, like most Data Science, we argue that a single quality bar is not sufficient.
-From experience adopting a progressive consolidation\* approach where exploration code starts with a speed of exploration goal and gradually the goal shifts to increase the emphasis on quality and reuse as the utility of the workflow becomes proven.
+For problems that are **high explore**, like most Data Science work, we argue that **a single quality bar is not sufficient**. `scilint` promotes adopting a *progressive consolidation*\* approach where exploration code starts with a speed of exploration goal and this may gradually shift to increase the emphasis on quality and reuse as the utility of the workflow becomes proven.

-`scilint` has a quality standard feature called “Quality Specs” which allow multiple different specification of quality to exist within a project.
+This feature is known as “Quality Specs” and it allows multiple different specifications of quality to exist within a project.
 The standard can be a relatively low bar for exploration work but can become more demanding as you are closer to the productionisation of your work.

 \**(term first used by [Gaël Varoqouax](https://gael-varoquaux.info/);
 see
 [here](https://gael-varoquaux.info/programming/software-for-reproducible-science-lets-not-have-a-misunderstanding.html)
 for argument expansion).*

-## Reference Quality Spec
+## Reference Quality Standard

 > The progressive consolidation workflow that we use on projects is the
 > reference implementation for `scilint` and is summarised in the below